 However, unlike Microsoft Word and other word processing software, it is extremely cumbersome to extract desired information such as figures and tables from PDF documents.
-Special software have been developed which allow users to extract information from PDF documents.
+Special software has been developed which allow users to extract information from PDF documents.

-Tabula is used for extracting information stored within a PDF document and storing that information into CSV files and/or excel sheets.
+Tabula is used for extracting information stored within a PDF document and storing that information into CSV files and/or Excel sheets.
 If you tried to copy and paste content from tables or simple rows within a PDF document you would find that it is not as easy as doing it in Word.
 Tabula allows you to perform this functionality.

 However, there is a limitation.
 Tabula can only be used to extract information from Text based PDF documents and it cannot extract information from scanned PDF documents.